Aleshia Ocasio: Professional career

 On April 13, 2018, Ocasio was selected tenth overall in the 2018 NPF Draft by the Chicago Bandits of the National Pro Fastpitch league.
 On June 11, 2018, she signed a three-year contract with the Bandits.
 During her rookie season in 2018, she posted 17 strikeouts in 22 innings pitched, with a 1.27 ERA.
 During her second season with the Bandits in 2019 she posted 29 strikeouts, with a 0.89 ERA in 39 1/3 innings.
 Following the season she was named to the All-NPF team.
 On February 29, 2020, she announced her retirement from professional softball.

 During the second season of the Athletes Unlimited Softball league, Ocasio won the 2021 championship as the top individual points leader with 2,096 points.
 She led the league with a 6–5 record, and 55 strikeouts in 66 innings pitched, and tied for the lead with 13 appearances.
 She also threw four complete games and compiled a 2.32 ERA.
 Her 66 innings pitched surpassed the previous record of 64 innings set by Cat Osterman in 2020.

+On January 29, 2025, Ocasio was drafted fifth overall by the Blaze in the inaugural Athletes Unlimited Softball League draft.

 International career

 Ocasio has been a member of the Puerto Rico women's national softball team since 2015.
 During the 2015 Pan American Games, she posted a 3–1 record in five games, and batted .375 (6-for-16) with five RBI and four runs scored, to help lead Puerto Rico to a bronze medal.
 She again won a bronze medal at 2019 Pan American Games.

 She represented Puerto Rico at the 2022 World Games.
 During the classification stage in a game against Canada, she hit a double to right field in the first inning for the only run of the game.
 She also pitched a two-hit shutout to lead Puerto Rico to a 1–0 win over Canada and clinch the fifth place at the World Games.

+She represented Puerto Rico at the 2023 Central American and Caribbean Games.
+During the championship game she pitched a complete-game shutout in a 2–0 win over Cuba and won a gold medal.

 Personal life

-Ocasio is openly lesbian and married to professional basketball player Natasha Cloud.
+Ocasio is openly lesbian and was married to professional basketball player Natasha Cloud.
+They separated in 2022.